ethan-st-dev/ethan-st-dev/README.md

 ### About Me

 ### Current Pursuits
- 🔭 I’m currently working on integrating the openAI api to create a text based adventure game
+ 🔭 I’m currently working on integrating the openAI api to create a text based adventure game.
+We are currently in the final sprint of development.
+Come check out the repo!

 ### Next Steps